 Finally, if you are satisfied with your existing Medicare coverage after reviewing any changes to your plan, you do not need to do anything to keep that coverage.

-Health Insurance Marketplace Coverage (Obamacare)
+Health Insurance Marketplace Coverage via the ACA (Obamacare)

 If you do not receive coverage through an employer or Medicare, you can obtain medical insurance coverage through the Health Insurance Marketplace.
 Open enrollment runs from November 1 through January 31.
-There are a wide variety of plans, divided into Bronze, Silver, Gold and Platinum with varying coverage levels and premiums.
+There are a wide variety of plans, divided into Bronze, Silver, Gold, and Platinum with varying coverage levels and premiums.
 What you will ultimately pay depends on your income and whether you can obtain tax credits to make these plans more affordable.
 To find out your available options, check out the Health Insurance Marketplace online.
 If you need more assistance, you can contact them at (800) 318-2596.

-Crunch time is right now for healthcare open enrollment.
+The crunch time is right now for healthcare open enrollment.
 So carefully consider your options and make the right decision for you and your family.
 You will benefit if you do, and may regret it if you don’t!